yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/ca_siteminder_overview.md

 "linkTitle": "CA SiteMinder integration", "weight":"130",
 "date": "2020-01-21",
-"description": "configure API Gateway to authenticate and authorize end users using CA SiteMinder 12.52."
+"description": "Configure API Gateway to authenticate and authorize end users using CA SiteMinder 12.52."
 }

 CA SiteMinder is a centralized web access management system that provides user authentication and single sign-on, policy-based authorization, identity federation, and auditing of access to web applications and portals.
 This section describes how to configure API Gateway to authenticate and authorize end users using CA SiteMinder 12.52.